 In this tutorial, I would talk about the low end of our mixes and how to use a reference track to get it in the right ballpark.

-The low frequencies are usually related to two instruments: the kick and the bass.
+Low frequencies are usually related to two instruments: kick and bass.
 This range of frequencies is hard to manage because of two main factors.
 First, from the acoustic point of view, it is hard to tame the room resonances and phase cancellations in that range.
 Second, human ears are not very sensitive in that range.
-Humans like the bass frequencies and an inexperienced mixing engineer might tend to over-boost in that range.
-Let's see how we can use a reference track to manage the low end effectively.
+Humans like bass frequencies and an inexperienced mixing engineer might tend to over-boost in that range.
+Let's see how we can use a reference track to mix low frequencies.

 Use a good pair of headphones to double-check the low end.
 (See also the article MIXING WITH HEADPHONES: 4 TOP TIPS)

-Use an LPF to other instruments to create more space for the kick and the bass guitar.
+Use an LPF for other instruments to create more space for the kick and the bass guitar.

 Use one or more reference tracks to make sure your low-end is in the right ballpark